dynamsoft-docs/capture-vision-docs-mobile/introduction/index.md

 ### Integrate Multiple Features

-When processing an image and reading its content, the result or intermediate result of one Dynamsoft product might benefits the processing of another product.
+When processing an image and reading its content, the result or intermediate result of one Dynamsoft product might benefit the processing of another product.
 For example:

 - The localization result of a barcode can support the localization of label text.
-- Quad detection result produced by DDN might help the localization of label text.
+- Quad detection results produced by DDN might help the localization of label text.
-- Recognizing the text in a normalized document area will be more efficiency.
+- Recognizing the text in a normalized document area will be more efficient.
 - When processing the barcodes in document pages, the scanned documents and the barcode results can be saved together.

-For the above scenarios, DCV takes the advantages of the aggregated features from other Dynamsoft products.
+For the above scenarios, DCV takes the advantage of the aggregated features from other Dynamsoft products.
 When multiple features of Dynamsoft products are required, DCV will be the best choice for users to work with.

 ### Cross-Platform Mobile App

-Instead of developing native applications for both Android and iOS platform, creating a cross-platform application will be more efficiency.
+Instead of developing native applications for both Android and iOS platforms, creating a cross-platform application will be more efficient.
 Developers who are working on mobile applications don't need to create a new project for another platform since the code can be reused on both Android and iOS.
-For users who are going to create a brand new cross-platform application, DCV will shortern the period of development, which reduce the cost.
+For users who are going to create a brand new cross-platform application, DCV will shorten the period of development, which reduces the cost.
 DCV is designed to support the majority of competitive mobile frameworks so that users will also be able to embed DCV features into their existing cross-platform projects.

 ## Supported Platforms